jvican/obsidian-auto-resize-images/README.md

 ### Settings

-You can customize the default image width in the plugin settings:
+You can customize the plugin behavior in the settings:

 1. Go to Settings → Community Plugins → Auto Resize Images
-2. Adjust the "Default image width" value
+2. Configure the available options:
+   - **Default image width**: The width in pixels for resized images (default: 150)
+   - **Resize URL width parameters**: Toggle automatic detection and resizing of width parameters in image URLs (default: enabled)

-3. The plugin will use this width for all new image resizing
+The plugin will use these settings for all image resizing operations.

 ## Supported Image Formats